The Death of MS Project (And What It Says About US)

 The Rise of Visibility Without Accountability

 A great deal of modern project management has become rearview-mirror management.
 We update cards.
 We move deadlines.
-We change a status from green to yellow, or yellow to red, often after the consequence is already obvious.
+We change the status from green to yellow, or from yellow to red, often after the consequence is already obvious.
 We report progress, but we do not always forecast outcomes.
 We track activity, but we do not always manage capacity.
 We celebrate collaboration, but we do not always create accountability.

 Most change efforts do not fail because people forgot to create tasks.
 They fail because leaders under-resource the work, underestimate the human load, avoid difficult sequencing decisions, and do not build real management systems around the change.
 They communicate ambition, but they do not manage constraints.
 They launch initiatives, but they do not govern them.
 They ask people to absorb more change into an already overloaded operating system.